 For most of us, our most valuable assets are our homes and our personal effects.

 So, it makes sense to carefully review the type of coverage for with homeowners insurance.

-This brings us to 5 critical points that must be considered if you are looking to cut the costs of your homeowners insurance.
+This brings us to five critical points that must be considered if you are looking to cut the costs of your homeowners insurance.

 We begin with the concept of comparative shopping to source the best possible coverage at the most competitive price.

-Chances are you shopped around for your property, your mortgage broker, and the furniture you filled your house with.
+Chances are you shopped around for your property, your mortgage broker, and the furniture in your home.